Type | Statue, Museum piece |

 Where is displayed | Louvre Museum Daru Staircase – Denon wing – Level 1 |

 Louvre Visiting Hours | All visitors, including those entitled to free admission, must book a time slot.
-Bookings can be done through the online ticketing service. |
+Bookings can be made through the online ticketing service. |

 Louvre Ticket Price | 17 E for Individual Visitor |